 Many machine learning and data analysis applications deal with high-dimensional matrices whose relevant information lies in a low-dimensional subspace.
 To be specific, it is a standard assumption that the input matrix is the result of adding small perturbations (e.g., noise in the data) to a low-rank matrix.
-This turns the input matrix into a high rank matrix, that can be well approximated by a low-rank matrix.
+This small perturbation turns the input matrix into a high-rank matrix, that can be well approximated by a low-rank matrix.
 Techniques such as principle component analysis~\cite{jolliffe:pca} and randomized low-rank approximations~\cite{halko:random_low_rank} are able exploit this property of the input matrix.
 However, these techniques often require as input the dimension of this low-dimensional subspace, which is often unknown.
 This is where numerical rank estimation comes in, as it can estimate the dimension of the relevant subspace by estimating the number of eigenvalues that lie above the ``noise-threshold''.
-In addition, being able to determine whether the numerical rank of a matrix is large or small enables one to assert whether the above low-rank approximation techniques apply at all, or not
+In addition, being able to determine whether the numerical rank of a matrix is large or small enables one to assert whether the above low-rank approximation techniques is applicable at all, or not.

 From Theorem~\ref{thm:dqc1_hardness_llsd} it directly follows that quantum computers achieve an exponential speedup over classical computers for numerical rank estimation of matrices specified via sparse access (unless the one clean qubit model can be efficiently simulated on a classical computer).
 Still, it is also interesting to consider settings where the matrix is specified via a different input model.
 In the remainder of this section we study two examples of different input models.
-First, motivated by a more practical perspective we consider a seemingly weaker input model that is more closely related to the input models that appear in classical data analysis settings.
-Second, we consider a likely stronger input model that appears throughout quantum machine learning literature, which is more informative from a complexity-theoretic perspective.
+Firstly, motivated by a more practical perspective we consider a seemingly weaker input model that is more closely related to the input models that appear in classical data analysis settings.
+Secondly, we consider a likely stronger input model that appears throughout quantum machine learning literature, which is more informative from a complexity-theoretic perspective.

 In typical (classical) applications, matrices are generally not specified via sparse access.
-Here we consider an input model that is more closely related to what is encountered in the classical setting.
+Here we consider an input model that is more closely related to what is encountered in a typical classical setting.
 Specifically, we consider the case where a sparse matrix $A$ of size $2^n \times 2^n$ is specified as a list of triples